 Please note: Originally this blog post used the term “Native Land Acknowledgement,” but at the guidance of Native leaders, we are now using the term “Original People Acknowledgement” to more explicitly honor the tribes and people impacted by practices of genocide and colonization.
 You can read our newest blog post about this practice here.

-What we now call Portland, OR and Multnomah County were the traditional lands of the Multnomah, Kathlamet, Clackamas, Tumwater, Tualatin Kalapuya, Wasco, Molalla, Cowlitz and Watlala bands of the Chinook, and many other Tribes who made their homes along the Columbia River.
+What we now call Portland, OR and Multnomah County were the traditional lands of the Cowlitz, Multnomah, Kathlamet, Clackamas, Tumwater, Tualatin Kalapuya, Wasco, Molalla, and Watlala bands of the Chinook, and many other nations of the Nch’i Wána (“The Big River”), also known as the Columbia.
 Today, people from these bands have become part of the Confederated Tribes of Grand Ronde, the Confederated Tribes of Siletz Indians, as well as the Chinook Nation and Cowlitz Nation in Washington State.

-Acknowledgment of the Original People of the land is a simple, powerful practice that demonstrates respect by making Indigenous people’s history and culture visible.
-It is also a small step along the path toward reconciliation and repair.
+Original People Acknowledgements are a simple, powerful practice that demonstrates respect by making Indigenous people’s history and culture visible.
+It is also a small step along the path toward healing and repair.

-Acknowledging the Original People of the land is a contemporary practice reflective of indigenous protocols to honor the land and to open spaces with reverence.
+Original People Acknowledgments are a contemporary practice reflective of indigenous protocols to honor the land and to open spaces with reverence.
 In its modern context, this practice: